Henriette DeLille

-Henriette Díaz DeLille, SSF (March 11, 1813 – November 16, 1862) was a Louisiana Creole of color and Catholic nun from New Orleans.
-Her father was a white man from France, her mother was a "quadroon", and her grandfather came from Spain.
+Henriette Díaz DeLille, SSF (March 11, 1813 – November 17, 1862) was a Louisiana Creole of color and Catholic religious sister from New Orleans.
 She founded the Sisters of the Holy Family in 1836 and served as their first Mother Superior.
-The sisters are the second-oldest surviving congregation of African-American nuns.
+The sisters are the second-oldest surviving congregation of African-American religious.

-In 1988, the order formally opened the cause of canonization for DeLille with the Holy See.
-In 2010 Pope Benedict XVI declared DeLille to be Venerable.
-A miracle attributed to her intercession was approved by a medical board in 2013, advancing her cause.
+In 1988, the congregation formally opened the beatification process for DeLille with the Holy See.
+She was of mixed race: her father was a white man from France, her mother was a quadroon, and her maternal grandfather was a white man from Spain.